Barrie Wayfinding Strategy

 Phase 1: Developing the strategy

-The City of Barrie is working with Cygnus Design Group to improve the city’s wayfinding signage system.
+The City of Barrie worked with Cygnus Design Group on Phase 1 of the Wayfinding Strategy.

 What is ‘wayfinding’ you ask?